 Bazil was the recipient of the 2015 Order of the Bighorn.
 Members of the Order of the Bighorn have distinguished themselves and enriched the lives of all Albertans through their commitment to the environment and Alberta’s world-renowned fish and wildlife.
 Bazil is also a recipient of the President’s Award for the Alberta Professional Outfitters Society.

 Tom had worked in the Alberta legislature for many years and had an office on the bottom floor when he worked for the Hon.
 Conservative MLA Ken Kowalski, the longest-serving member of the Alberta legislature.
 Tom brings a lot of experience to the Foundation, as he was also the Assistant Deputy Minister (ADM) of Culture Community, and Voluntary Services.
 He is also the Past Chair of the Board of Trustees of Arts and Heritage, St Albert, a non-profit society and registered charity.

 Tom and his wife Kathy love Willmore Wilderness Park and have been on a packhorse trip, and have experienced the history, traditions and culture of the region.

 Arthur Veitch and Susan Feddema-Leonard were nominated for Best Cinematographers at the 2016 Alberta Film and Television Rosie Awards.

 Josh Hallock was born and raised in the Grande Cache area.
-His family roots go back to the early voyaguers who guided many of the early explores across the Canadian Rockies on horseback.
+His family roots go back to the early voyageurs who guided many of the early explores across the Canadian Rockies on horseback.
 Josh’s grandmother Helen Hallock, and great grandfather, Louis Delorme were both respected in the guiding and outfitting industry.
-Josh currenly works for the Town of Grande Cache, and is a great asset to the Willmore Wilderness Foundation Board of Directors.
+Josh currently works for Tourmaline Oil, and is a great asset to the Willmore Wilderness Foundation Board of Directors.

 Craig Ingersol has worked with horses throughout his life has ridden in Willmore Wilderness Park.
 He has been a great help in trail clearing trip preparations over the past few years; as well as in post trip support.
 Craig’s family members including two of his daughters, and granddaughters have travelled extensively in Willmore Wilderness Park.
 Craig is a professional welder, and his skills are an asset to the Willmore Wilderness Foundation Board of Directors.